sinclairzx81/typebox/readme.md

 ## Compiler

-TypeBox provides a runtime type checker that can be used in applications requiring high message throughput.
-Note this type checker will only compile for known TypeBox types whose schematics are known in advance.
+TypeBox provides a high performance runtime type checker that can be used in applications that need extremely fast message validation.
+This type checker is optimized for TypeBox types whose schematics are known in advance.
 If defining custom schemas with `Type.Unsafe<T>`; please consider Ajv.

 The following demonstrates its usage.